 The how to’s of moving your dining time on Disney Cruise Line.
 I also discuss your options if your move is delayed until after the cruise starts, or if it never occurs.
-This article specifically deals with going from late seating to first seating (main) but it could be used in reverse if there was ever a need.
+You will never have to worry about not eating if you can’t have your preferred dining time on Disney Cruise Line.
+This article specifically deals with going from late seating to first seating (main) but it could be used in reverse if there was a need.

 I’ve been scheduled for late dining but needed early for 4 Disney Cruises within the past 2 and a half years.
 In all 4 cases I’ve eventually been successful in my request to move to early dining.
 For the first 2 cruises I booked REALLY last minute- the week before for one trip, and 3 or 4 weeks before for the other trip.
 I put my request in my reservation both times to be placed on the wait list.
 Both cruises were 7 nights on the Fantasy.
 For the second cruise, which was this past summer, we were moved before we set sail!
 I was actually able to log into my account and see that I was moved several days before we cruised.
 What a nice feeling!